Unofficial Slimming World vegan tagine – a Moroccan tagine recipe

 How to enjoy this vegan tagine on a diet

-This recipe is mostly vegetables and spices so should work well with most weight loss or diet plans.
+This recipe primarily consists of vegetables and spices, making it suitable for most weight loss or diet plans.

-On Slimming World you should only need to count syns in the oil and dried apricot.
+On Slimming World, you should only need to count syns in the oil and dried apricot in this vegan tagine.

 If you like this you might also like these recipes